kstenerud/concise-encoding/cbe-specification.md

   * All map keys must have corresponding values.
   * Map keys must not be container types or the `empty` type.
   * Maps must not contain duplicate keys.
 This includes numeric keys of different widths that resolve to the same value (for example: 16-bit 0x1000 and 32-bit 0x00001000 and 32-bit float 1000.0).
-  * An array's length field must match the length of its data.
+  * An array's length field must match the byte-length of its data.